 The Benedictine life is both ordinary and human, extraordinary and divine.
 It is ordinary and human because St. Benedict in his Rule encourages us to get on with the business of monastic life; it is extraordinary and divine because it is a response to a call from God and it is a life lived for others.
 Welcome to St. Scholastica Priory, a community of sisters located in Petersham, Massachusetts.

-In 2013 St. Scholastica Priory will host two Monastic Experience Weekends for young women interesting in discerning their vocation by living with the community for a few days to see their life at close hand.
-The dates are February 15-17 and August 16-18.
-For more information please click here.
+In 2014 St. Scholastica Priory will host two Monastic Experience Weekends for young women interesting in discerning their vocation by living with the community for a few days to see their life at close hand: from February 14-16 and from August 8-10.
+For information on the weekends held in 2013 please click here.

 On September 22, 2012 novices Sr. Mary Emmanuel Wade and Sr. Mary Therese Morales made their simple (first) vows.
 Here’s an article from the Catholic Free Press on the profession ceremony.

 On April 20, 2013, two public conferences for the Year of Faith were hosted by St. Mary’s Monastery and St. Scholastica Priory.
 To listen to them click here: